 Love KFC?
 Check out these KFC Copycat Recipes

-KFC Potato Wedges
+Homemade KFC Potato Wedges

-You can recreate the famous KFC potato wedges at home.
+Recreate the KFC potato wedges at home.

-- 2 to 3 pounds Russet potatoes
+- 3 pounds Russet potatoes

 - 2 cups flour